Skip to main content

 Monica E. Mulrennan, PhD

-Professor and Associate Vice-President, Research (Development and Outreach), Geography, Planning and Environment
+• Associate Vice-President, Research (Development and Impact), Office of the Vice-President, Research, Innovation & Impact and Professor, Geography, Planning and Environment

 Biography

-Monica Mulrennan is a Professor in the Department of Geography, Planning and Environment and Associate Vice-President, Research (Development & Outreach) in the Office of Research and Graduate Studies (OVPRGS), at Concordia University.
+Monica Mulrennan is Associate Vice-President, Research (Development & Impact) in the Office of the Vice-President, Research, Innovation & Impact (OVPRII), and a Professor in the Department of Geography, Planning & Environment, at Concordia University.
 She holds a BA(Hons) and PhD in Geography from University College Dublin, Ireland.
 She is a founding member of CICADA (the Centre for Indigenous Conservation and Development Alternatives) at McGill University, and an honorary member of the ICCA Consortium (Indigenous Peoples’ and Community Conserved Areas and Territories).

 Her research focuses on Indigenous rights and interests in coastal and marine portions of Indigenous traditional territories, including Indigenous knowledge, use and stewardship of Indigenous land-sea territories, Indigenous-led strategies of conservation and environmental protection, and local adaptations to environmental change.
 She has sustained research partnerships with Torres Strait Islanders, northern Queensland, and James Bay Crees (Eeyou Istchee),northern Quebec for more than twenty-five years.
 In addition to numerous research papers and book chapters, she is co-editor of a recently published edited volume “Caring for Eeyou Istchee: Protected Area Creation in Eeyou Istchee” (UBC Press, 2019).